 In the story of Echo and Narcissus, a chatty mountain nymph and a self-obsessed hunter both die from unhealthy obsessions.
 Echo won't shut up, annoys the wrong goddess, and ends up cursed to repeat the words of others; she's unable to say anything original.
 She then falls in love with Narcissus, a pretty boy who spends his whole day staring at his reflection and is wholly unimpressed with the woman repeating everything he says.
 In the end, they both spend so much time staring at Narcissus they forget to eat, bathe, or sleep and slowly waste away.

 This delightful story is a good reminder to eat regular snacks.
-It's also a fitting metaphor for the new club I'm starting up at
+It's also a fitting metaphor for one of the clubs I run at

 I used to think copying was unseemly before one of my writing professors in college filled me in on the big, unkept secret.
 He handed us a small trove of writing samples from folks like

 You would take a Didion sentence like 'Only the very young and the very old may recount their dreams at breakfast, dwell upon self, interrupt with memories of beach picnics and favorite Liberty lawn dresses and the rainbow trout in a creek near Colorado Springs,' and learn how to see it as "Only the ____ and the ____ may ____, ____, ____ and ____."
 A reusable format for pointing out similarities between two distinct things.

 The point is not to rip off Didion, but to begin to see how she uses nouns.
 Where she places verbs.
 How she handles semi-colons.
 Where she begins a story and where she ends it.
 How she asks a question.
 How she makes you doubt her credibility as a narrator.